isaacaskew/docs/en/development/routing.rst

 actions should lie.
 When a request is made, the values for these route elements are found in ``$this->request->params`` in the controller.
-When you define a custom route element, you can optionally specify a regular expression - this tells CakePHP how to know if the URL is correctly formed or not.
+When you define a custom route element, you can optionally specify a regular expression; this tells CakePHP how to know if the URL is correctly formed or not.
 If you choose to not provide a regular expression, any non ``/`` character will be treated as part of the parameter::